nahumck/nahumck.me/posts/2016/01/using-action-sets-drafts.md

 ### Action Sets

-Enter Action Sets.[\[1\]](#fn-1 "see footnote") I define an action set as a single Drafts action that presents a menu of actions to choose from, then runs that selected action with your current Draft.
+Enter Action Sets.[^1] I define an action set as a single Drafts action that presents a menu of actions to choose from, then runs that selected action with your current Draft.

 The developer, [AgileTortoise](http://www.agiletortoise.com), originally posted an action called “[Select Action](http://drafts4-actions.agiletortoise.com/a/112)” where he demonstrates the concept with 2 built-in actions how this can be used.
 It is a simple 2-step action: